Writing a business plan

 Your working day might contain more exploration, learning, development and fun than most, but if you're running a childcare business, it is just that - a business.
 Use tools to help you plan your finances so that you can build a sustainable childcare business that has room to grow.
 We show you how it’s done, below.

 What are the benefits?

-Putting together a business plan will help you to organise the financial side of childminding.
+Putting together a business plan will help you to organise your finances for your business.
 If you are starting out, spending time on planning will give your business the best chance of success.
-And if you've been a childminder for a while, a business plan will help you reflect on your current situation and focus on what’s important to the future of your business.
+And if you've been a childcare practitioner for a while, a business plan will help you reflect on your current situation and focus on what’s important to the future of your business.